Mumbai-Pune-Mumbai 2: Development

-Story

-Gauri (Mukta Barve) and Gautam (Swapnil Joshi) mega marriage is about to happen.
-Even though Gautam and Gauri's families are excited about their marriage, But there is confusion in Gauri's mind about this marriage.
-Will this marriage happen?

 Soundtrack

 Avinash-Vishwajeet, the composers for Mumbai-Pune-Mumbai, will return to compose music and background score for the sequel with lyrics were written by Shrirang Godbole, Ashwini Shende, Sangeeta Barve and Vishwajeet Joshi.

 The single song "Saath De Tu Mala" released as a teaser on 30 September 2015 and the full track was released on 13 October 2015.
 The song was sung by Hrishikesh Ranade, Bela Shende and written by Ashwini Shende, Vishwajeet Joshi.

 The second song "Band Baja" was released as teaser on 26 October 2015 and published on YouTube. and the full track was released on 27 October 2015.
-The song was sung by Bela Shende, Anandi Joshi, Suresh Wadkar and Hrishikesh Ranade and lyrics are penned by Sangeeta Barve, Srirang Godbole & Vishwajeet Joshi.
-The third song "Mala Sanga" is released on 2 November 2015.
-The song is original from a Marathi play "Eka Lagnachee Gosht" and it is used in the movie, the song is considered as one of the famous songs in Marathi Theatre.
+The song was sung by Bela Shende, Aanandi Joshi, Suresh Wadkar and Hrishikesh Ranade and lyrics are penned by Sangeeta Barve, Srirang Godbole and Vishwajeet Joshi.
+The third song "Mala Sanga Sukh Mhanje Nakki Kaay Asta" was released on 2 November 2015.
+The song is original from a Marathi play "Eka Lagnachi Goshta" and it is used in the film, the song is considered as one of the famous songs in Marathi theatre.
 The song originally sung by Prashant Damle while the lyrics were penned by Shrirang Godbole and composed by Ashok Patki.